-Andrée Gendron is a biologist specializing in aquatic fauna and is co-spokesperson for the Quebec citizen movement “projet carrière vivante”.
+Andrée Gendron is a biologist specialized in aquatic fauna and is co-spokesperson for the Quebec citizen movement “projet carrière vivante”.
 We reached her over the Atlantic by Skype.

 First of all, who are you?